What to expect when you come back

 While our precautions are robust, it is important to acknowledge that risk will not be zero.
 If you are part of a population vulnerable to COVID-19 or live with someone who is, we recommend not attending our performances until public health professionals recommend that that is ok again.

 All customers and non-performing staff will be masked.

 We do expect the use of cloth masks from our patrons covering their nose and mouth, including while they are seated watching the show, with exceptions for eating and drinking.
 If you have an ADA-covered condition that prevents you from wearing a mask you are required to inform us prior to purchasing a ticket so that accommodations may be made if possible.
 We will not be able to make accommodations at the door as it may require the blocking off of certain sections of seats around you and your party.

 We have fewer seats

-We’ve measured distance around seats to ensure social distancing.
+We’ve measured the distance around seats to ensure social distancing, alternating rows and leaving several empty seats between patrons.
 Shows are likely to sell out quicker, especially premium seating.